 C. Gibson VancePrincipal | Fraud

-Although born in Troy, Ala., Gibson Vance grew up in Fort Valley, Ga.
+Although born in Troy, Alabama, Gibson Vance grew up in Fort Valley, Georgia.

 In his third year of law school, Gibson obtained a special license that would allow him to try cases, and began his active law practice even before graduation.
 In fact, Gibson tried three jury trials while still in law school.

-During his years at Jones, Gibson was elected President of the Student Bar Association and received the Advocacy Award as the outstanding graduate of his class.
-After graduating from Jones School of Law, he helped form the Jones School of Law Future Trial Lawyers Association.
+During his years at Jones, Gibson was elected president of the Student Bar Association and received the Advocacy Award as the outstanding graduate of his class.
+After graduating, he helped form the Jones School of Law Future Trial Lawyers Association.

-In February 2012, Gibson was named to Troy University’s Board of Trustees by Alabama Gov. Robert Bentley.
-Vance was selected by Gov. Bentley and approved by the Alabama Senate.
+In February 2012, Gibson was named to Troy University’s Board of Trustees by Alabama Gov. Robert Bentley and approved by the Alabama Senate.
 Trustees are appointed to 12-year terms.

-Gibson is married to Kate Vance and they have two children, Carter and Andrew.
+He is married to Kate Vance, and they have two children, Carter and Andrew.
 They attend First Baptist Church of Montgomery.
 Gibson is a member of the Board of Directors for Wynlakes Golf and Country Club.

 - Alabama (1993)